Q I heard Gongjindan contains musk — are there any side effects?

 A Natural musk is a safe ingredient with hundreds of years of clinical history.
-However, it is not suitable for people with excess-heat patterns (a constitution with a lot of internal heat) or for pregnant women, so it must be prescribed only after pulse diagnosis.
+However, it is not suitable for those with excess-heat constitution or pregnant women, so it must always be prescribed after a pulse diagnosis.

 Detailed Answer

-Musk (麝香) has been used in royal tonics for hundreds of years, and side effects are rare when it is correctly prescribed to suitable people.
-However, it is not suitable for those who frequently experience severe rising-heat sensations (上熱感, the face often flushing hot) or who have a lot of internal heat, nor for pregnant women.
-Taking it when it does not suit your constitution can cause headache or indigestion.
+Musk (麝香) has been used in royal tonics for hundreds of years, and side effects are rare when properly prescribed to the right person.
+However, it is not suitable for those who frequently experience upper-body heat (上熱感, frequent facial flushing) or have an excess-heat constitution, or for pregnant women.
+Taking Gongjindan when it doesn't match your constitution can cause headaches or indigestion.

-At Dongjedang, we always confirm whether an excess-heat pattern is present through pulse diagnosis before prescribing.
-If it does not suit your constitution, we will guide you to a more appropriate formula such as Gyeongok-go or a customized deer antler velvet tonic instead of Gongjin-dan.
+At Dongjedang Korean Medicine Clinic, we always check for excess-heat constitution through pulse diagnosis before prescribing.
+If it doesn't suit your body, we'll recommend a more suitable tonic instead, such as Gyeongokgo or a customized deer antler tonic.

 Related FAQs